grapisar/PercHomeostatic/README.md

 python3 FIG5.py datasets/RG_N400_k10.txt uniform 3000 out_fig5 plot
 ```

 Note that `RG_N5000_k4.txt` has the same topology of the network used in Figure 5 in the paper, but the size is 400 nodes instead of 1000.
-Furthermore the default number of instances of the Montecarlo simulation are 25 instead of 200.
+Furthermore the default number of instances of the Montecarlo simulation in the code is set 25 instead of 200.